aanno/tp-link-list/big-data/gpu.md

 Generally speaking, you need opencv and CUDA on NVidia, and opencl on AMD for hard stuff.

+Currently, GPU AMD support is only realistic on an ubuntu linux (as it compiles a kernel module and uses many special deb packages).

 ## Keras

 Keras support Tensorflow (default), Theano, and CNTK as backends.
 See the specific sections for more details.